HARRIFIED/Fullstack-assessment/Readme.md

 # Full stack Coding assessment

-**See installation guide and description of projects on the readme in individual project folder**
+**See technical design documentation, installation guides and description of projects on the Readme.md in individual project folder**

 ***Happy Hacking 😎***